spectrocloud/docs-assignments/technical-writer/assignment.md

     kubectl logs
 ```
 The [-c CONTAINER] parameter can be used if there is more than one container.
-This command is used to retrive the logs of a specific Pod.
+This command is used to retrieve the logs of a specific Pod.
 Do use this when you have to debug a container.

 ## Running Commands Inside a Running Container